 Shireen Moore spent her childhood in Augusta, Georgia.
 She graduated from Lakeside High School and attended college at Agnes Scott College in Decatur, Georgia.
-There she completed a major in biology and minor in mathematics.
-She was accepted to medical school but, prior to starting, lost both her dear grandmother, Mahmudah Qureshi, as well as her brother, Tariq.
+There she completed a major in biology and a minor in mathematics.
+She was accepted to medical school but prior to starting lost both her dear grandmother, Mahmudah Qureshi, as well as her brother, Tariq.
 These struggles framed her experiences in medical school and ultimately led her to pursue a career in family medicine.
 Shireen married Timothy Moore and moved to North Carolina where she completed residency.
 There she was elected chief resident and was also recognized for her compassionate and skilled care of older adults.
 Shireen and Tim moved back to Augusta and currently reside in Evans with their two children.
 She is currently in practice at the Center for Primary Care in Evans, Georgia, where she encourages her patients of all ages to pursue a mindful lifestyle every day.

 Annette Naber, Ph.D.

 Annette Naber, Ph.D. is a life coach, eco-therapist, organic gardener, photographer, and blogger.
 She spent most of her career as a clinical psychologist in Washington, DC working with a wide diversity of clients and a deep commitment to culturally appropriate assessment and therapies.
 She has consulted internationally with agencies focused on protecting children and families (e.g. taught play therapy to psychologists in Ukrainian orphanages; helped a South African NGO develop child protection policies; prepared lay missionaries to recognize culture shock and develop healthy coping strategies prior to their work abroad; and trained US-based refugee agency staff working with refugee families from around the world).